Isabella, Countess of Bedford: Death

 Isabella was at her father's side when he died on 21 June 1377, having been urgently summoned home from France by couriers the previous April.
 After the accession of Richard II, Isabella's nephew, in August 1377, Enguerrand renounced his allegiance to the English Crown, resigned all of his English possessions and fought for the Valois cause in the Hundred Years War.
 Isabella petitioned the first Parliament of Richard's reign, claiming femme sole status since her husband’s desertion of both the marriage and country, requesting a grant of revenue and the return to her of the manor of Kendal.

 Isabella died in England, separated from her eldest daughter, Marie.
-Her death was before her burial at Westminster Abbey on 4 May 1379 or between 17 June and 5 October 1382.
+She was buried at Westminster Abbey on 4 May 1379 or between 17 June and 5 October 1382.

 In fiction

 Molly Costain Haycraft's fictionalized account of Isabella's life and courtship with her husband, The Lady Royal, recounts several incidents in the lives of the princess and other members of Edward III's family, but contains a number of historical errors.
 Chief among these is the explanation of the book's title; according to the story, Isabella (or Isabel, as she is identified in the story) was titled Princess Royal and later promoted to "Lady Royal" by her parents.
 This is impossible, given that the title of Princess Royal was not created until the reign of Charles I of England.

 One reviewer commented that "Edward III's proclamation of the intended marriage... conveys more of the cadence of Plantagenet Britain than do pages of Mrs Haycraft's dreary efforts."
 Others praise the author's attention to historical detail.